DC 7338Digestive System38 CFR § 4.114

 A 0% rating requires: Asymptomatic hernia; present and repairable, or repaired.
 A 100% rating requires: 2.
 Pain when performing at least three of the following activities: (1) bending over, (2) activities of daily living (ADLs), (3) walking, and (4) climbing stairs.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Hernia, including femoral, inguinal, umbilical, ventral, incisional, and other (but not including hiatal). qualify for TDIU (Total Disability Individual Unemployability)?
+Can Hernia, including femoral, inguinal, umbilical, ventral, incisional, and other (but not including hiatal). qualify for TDIU?

-What evidence do I need to establish service connection for Hernia, including femoral, inguinal, umbilical, ventral, incisional, and other (but not including hiatal).?
+What evidence supports a higher rating for Hernia, including femoral, inguinal, umbilical, ventral, incisional, and other (but not including hiatal).?

-What is the C&P exam like for Hernia, including femoral, inguinal, umbilical, ventral, incisional, and other (but not including hiatal).?
+What happens at the C&P exam for Hernia, including femoral, inguinal, umbilical, ventral, incisional, and other (but not including hiatal).?

 Get a Personalized Rating Analysis